martijndwars/spoofax-gradle-plugin/README.md

 ## Java Compilation

 The `compileLanguage` task generates Java sources and the `archiveLanguage` task expects the generated Java sources to be compiled.
-Hence, the plugin configures `compileJava` to d epend on `compileLanguage` and to be a dependency of `archiveLanguage`.
+Hence, the plugin configures `compileJava` to depend on `compileLanguage` and to be a dependency of `archiveLanguage`.

 A moderately large Spoofax project generates _many_ Java files.
 In fact, Spoofax generates so many Java files that the default JDK compiler runs out of memory (even with `-Xmx4g`).